TannerBurns/vtclient/README.md

 # Usage

     Search - search VT and get all hashes from the search

+    Search2 - search VT using intelligence link, will be slower but will not use as much api key

     Download - Download a list of hashes